Mahamet Diagouraga

-Mahamet Diagouraga (born 8 January 1984 in Corbeil-Essonnes, Essonne) is a French-born Malian footballer who last played for Modena.
+Mahamet Diagouraga (born 8 January 1984) is a former professional footballer who played as a defender.
+Born in France, he is a former Mali youth international.

-Biography
+Career

 Diagouraga was signed form Bologna in summer 2002.
 He was farmed to Serie C1 and Serie C2 clubs from Chievo since 2004.
 During on loan at Gualdo, Sambenedettese and Massese, the clubs also holds half of ownership.

 In summer 2008, he joined Modena on loan, from Chievo.
 In summer 2009 Modena acquired half of the registration rights for €230,000.
 In June 2011 Chievo gave up the remain rights for free and signed keeper Marco Silvestri.